Yellow-browed tit

 The yellow-browed tit (Sylviparus modestus) is a species of bird in the family Paridae.
 It is placed in the monotypic genus Sylviparus.
-It is a small song bird that measures 9–10 cm long (~3.6 in.) and weighs 5–9 g.
+It is a small song bird that measures 9–10 cm long and weighs 5–9 g.
 It is the smallest member of its family.
 It has a small bill, short tail, strong legs, and greenish feathers.

 It is found in the southern Himalayas, Northeast India and southern China with smaller amounts in Southeast Asia.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 Taxonomy

-The Yellow-Browed tit was described by John Burton Cleland in 1836.
-Proceedings of the Zoological Society of London (1835), Part 3, no.34, p.
-154. The Yellow-Browed tit belongs to the Passeriformes Paridae order and family.
+The yellow-browed tit was described by Edward Burton in 1836.
+It is the only member of the monotypic genus Sylviparus, which is fairly distinct from other tits, second-basal in the family Paridae after Cephalopyrus.